 Hope Academy of Music

+Activities are on hold until further notice due to COVID-19.
 Hope Academy of Music lends music instruments to interested students and provides weekly group instruction in after-school classes at participating schools in Charlotte County.
 Founded in 2015, Punta Gorda Symphony adopted the program in the fall of 2019 and began overseeing operations and administration.
 Hope Academy of Music is funded by a grant from the State of Florida – Division of Cultural Affairs.

-Summer Music Camp Becomes Virtual Music Camp
+Summer Music Camp Goes Virtual

 Under regular circumstances, we host our popular Summer Music Camp at the Punta Gorda Middle School in collaboration with Charlotte Players, for students in grades 1-12 from area schools.
-Youth from beginner to advanced learn to play an instrument, and enjoy classes in music theory, ensemble, chorus, and rhythm and movement.
+Youth from beginner to advanced learn to play an instrument and enjoy classes in music theory, ensemble, chorus, and rhythm and movement.
 Registration is open to all students in Charlotte County, regardless of economic circumstances.
 Historically, between 10-15% of campers receive full scholarships, funded by the generosity of local residents and community organizations.

 JOIN THE SYMPHONY FRIENDS

 Punta Gorda Symphony Friends is our volunteer affiliate group that organizes social and volunteer activities to benefit, promote, and serve the PGSymphony while providing friendship through a common interest.
 They play a vital role in the lobby at all performances, behind the scenes with administrative projects, and in organizing regular annual activities to benefit the PGSymphony.

 Help create the fun with a first-time Symphony Friends membership of $50, and annual renewals of only $35.
 Check our calendar for upcoming events.
 Join by calling the office at 941-205-5996 or emailing anne@PGSymphony.org.